 Industrea accounted for its Class A common stock subject to possible redemption in accordance with the guidance in ASC Topic 480 'Distinguishing Liabilities from Equity.''
 Class A common stock subject to mandatory redemption (if any) are classified as liability instruments and are measured at fair value.
 Conditionally redeemable Class A common stock (including Class A common stock that features redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within Industrea's control) are classified as temporary equity.
 At all other times, Class A common stock is classified as stockholders' equity.
-Industrea's Class A common stock featured certain redemption rights that were considered to be outside of Industrea's control and subject to the occurrence of uncertain future events.
+Industrea's control and subject to the occurrence of uncertain future events.
 Accordingly, at December 5, 2018 and December 31, 2017, respectively, 21,118,267 and 21,815,963 shares of Class A common stock subject to possible redemption are presented as temporary equity, outside of the stockholders' equity section of Industrea's balance sheets.